cairis-platform/cairis/about.md

 <h2>Do you still do research around CAIRIS?</h2>

 Very much so.
 We have a number of undergraduate and postgraduate research assistants that are currently extending CAIRIS, and exploring some of the ideas that originally motivated its development.
-We love to hear from prospective collaborators, so if working with us to improve the state of the art in security design tools is of interest then please [get in touch](mailto:sfaily@bournemouth.ac.uk).
+We love to hear from prospective collaborators, so if working with us to improve the state of the art in security design tools is of interest then please [get in touch](mailto:s.faily@rgu.ac.uk).

 <h2>How can I contribute to CAIRIS?</h2>

 You can contribute in several ways.

 * You can use CAIRIS in your own practice.
 One of our aims in developing CAIRIS is to transfer knowledge about security design tool best practice, so by using CAIRIS and sharing your experiencees with us, you will be helping us do this.
-* Report problems or feature requests by raising [an issue on github](https://github.com/cairis-platform/cairis/issues), or [getting in touch](mailto:sfaily@bournemouth.ac.uk) if your requirements are a little more elaborate.
+* Report problems or feature requests by raising [an issue on github](https://github.com/cairis-platform/cairis/issues), or [getting in touch](mailto:s.faily@rgu.ac.uk) if your requirements are a little more elaborate.
 * If you work in higher education, please consider using CAIRIS as a tool for teaching security design.
 CAIRIS has already been used in [Oxford](http://www.cs.ox.ac.uk)'s postgraduate [Design of Security](http://www.cs.ox.ac.uk/softeng/subjects/DES.html) course.
-At [BU](https://www1.bournemouth.ac.uk), we're also incorporating CAIRIS into our own cybersecurity teaching.
-We're happy to share any teaching material we develop, so if you're interested in using CAIRIS as part of your teaching then please [get in touch](mailto:sfaily@bournemouth.ac.uk).
+[Bouremouth University](https://www1.bournemouth.ac.uk) and [Robert Gordon University](https://rgu.ac.uk) has also incorporated CAIRIS into its cybersecurity teaching.
+We're happy to share any teaching material we develop, so if you're interested in using CAIRIS as part of your teaching then please [get in touch](mailto:s.faily@rgu.ac.uk).
 * We're always looking for volunteers to help maintain and evolve CAIRIS - this includes not only the code, but other elements of CAIRIS such as documentation and even this website.

 <h2>How can I sponsor CAIRIS?</h2>